Skip to contents

 psa_params <- data.frame(

-Lastly, we run the model for 50 cycles (years) and compute the average expected values (EV) for the costs and utilities of both strategies.
+Run the model for 50 cycles (e.g., years) and compute the average expected values for costs and utilities:

 results <- run_twig(twig_obj = mytwig, params = psa_params, n_cycles = 50)